ubuntupunk/gpg-qr/README.md

 # gpg-qr

-A simple tool to generate QR codes from GPG revoke certificates.
+A simple tool to generate QR codes from GPG public keys and revoke certificates.Useful for printing out hardcopy.

 ## Options ##
 1. Display in Terminal